 You can use this black powder as a teeth whitening treatment.
 Add it to your toothpaste or put it directly on your toothbrush (do this over the sink to avoid a mess).
 This treatment, a couple times a week, will draw out impurities from your mouth and lift stains off your teeth for a whiter smile!

-If this totally freaks you out, try oil pulling.
+If this totally freaks you out, give oil pulling methods a try.

 - Black tea or coffee to deepen color and add subtle reddish tones.